World Dances and Music Festival now discontinued (Murat, Cantal)

-Created in 1986 by the association Mondes Croisés, the festival was born from the desire to showcase musical and choreographic traditions from around the world in an exceptional setting: the medieval town of Murat, nestled at the foot of the majestic Rocher de Bonnevie, in the heart of the Monts du Cantal.
-Since its first edition, the event has grown to become one of the most important cultural events in the region.
+Created in 1986 by the Mondes Croisés association, the festival was born from the desire to showcase musical and choreographic traditions from around the world in an exceptional setting: the medieval city of Murat, nestled at the foot of the majestic Rocher de Bonnevie, in the heart of the Monts du Cantal.
+Over the years, the event had become one of the most important cultural gatherings in the department.

-Each year, the festival hosts about a dozen professional troupes from Africa, Asia, Latin America, Europe, and Oceania.
-Over the years, audiences have discovered traditions as varied as Balinese dances, West African percussion, flamenco, Georgian polyphonic singing, Gypsy music, and traditional Brazilian dances.
-Nearly 350 artists — musicians, singers, and dancers — perform during the week, offering a striking panorama of global cultural richness.
+Each summer, the festival hosted a dozen professional troupes from Africa, Asia, Latin America, Europe, and Oceania.
+Over the editions, the public was able to discover traditions as varied as Balinese dances, West African percussion, flamenco, Georgian polyphonic chants, Gypsy music, and traditional Brazilian dances.
+Several hundred artists — musicians, singers, and dancers — performed during the week, offering a panorama of global cultural richness.

-The festival takes over the entire town of Murat with a diverse program: major indoor shows at the Gymnase municipal (route d'Aurillac, avenue Olonne-sur-Mer), street parades in the medieval alleys, square animations on the Place du Balat, intimate cabaret evenings, and discovery workshops for children and adults.
-The Festival Chalet, located on Place du Balat, serves as the reception and ticketing point throughout the event.
+The festival took over the entire city of Murat with a diverse program: indoor shows at the Municipal Gymnasium, street parades in the medieval alleys, public square entertainment, cabaret evenings, and discovery workshops.
+The Festival Chalet, located in Place du Balat, served as a welcome and ticket office throughout the event.

-The originality of the Festival Mondes Croisés also lies in its territorial reach.
-Beyond Murat, the invited troupes perform in 17 associated municipalities in Cantal and neighboring departments, including Saint-Flour, Brioude, and Marvejols.
-This diffusion allows it to reach a wider rural audience and bring culture to areas sometimes far from major urban centers.
+The originality of the Mondes Croisés Festival also lay in its outreach: beyond Murat, the invited troupes performed in several associated communes in Cantal and neighboring departments, allowing them to reach a wider rural audience and bring world culture to areas far from major urban centers.

-The festival takes place in Murat (15300), in the Monts du Cantal.
-Shows are held at the Gymnase municipal (route d'Aurillac) and in the streets and squares of the town.
+The festival took place in Murat (15300), in the Monts du Cantal, at the Municipal Gymnasium and in the town's streets and squares.

 No photo yet.
 Share yours!